Tutorial: Generate views for EF Database First with ASP.NET MVC app

 You will verify that the code added to your project correctly displays a list of the students, and enables users to edit, create, or delete the student records in the database.

-Right-click the Views/Home/Index.cshtml file, and select View in Browser.
-On this page, click the link for the list of students.
+Right-click the Views > Home > Index.cshtml file, and select View in Browser.
+On the application home page, select List of students.

 Finally, select the Delete link and confirm that you want to delete the record by clicking the Delete button.